jerbaroo/monad-portal/README.md

 interacting with a server via the Telescope interface.
 The server itself is interacting with the database via the Telescope interface.
-In effect the server is only a proxy to the database for the client, allowing both server-side and client-side access to the database with the same functions.
+In effect the server is only a proxy to the database for the client, allowing both server-side and client-side code to access the database via the same interface.

 <!-- Parameterised, data source agnostic, alternate configuration. -->